Skip navigation

 What is an esophageal pH test?

-An esophageal pH test measures how often stomach acid enters the esophagus, the tube that connects your throat to your stomach.
+An esophageal pH test measures how often stomach acid enters your esophagus (the muscular tube that carries food and liquids from your mouth to your stomach).
 It also measures how long the acid stays there.
-The test involves placing a catheter (a thin tube), or a special device called a pH probe, into your esophagus.
+The test involves placing a catheter (a thin tube) or a special device called a pH probe into your esophagus.
 The catheter or device will measure your acid level (known as pH level) for 24 to 96 hours.

-Other names: esophageal pH monitoring 24-hour esophageal pH test, esophageal reflux monitoring, esophageal acidity test, pH monitoring, pH probe study
+Other names: esophageal pH monitoring 24-hour esophageal pH test, esophageal reflux monitoring, esophageal acidity test, pH monitoring, pH probe study, 48-hour Bravo esophageal pH test

 What is it used for?